OceanDataTools/openrvdas/docs/display_widgets.md

       --write_cached_data_writer :8766
 ```

-Finally, it may be incorporated (again, within its CachedDataWriter
+Of course, it may be incorporated (again, within its CachedDataWriter
 wrapper) into a logger via a configuration file:

 ```